An investment in food security programs can have a significant and lasting impact on the people who depend on coffee for

 Coffee collaborations are a powerful force.
 We’ve built partnerships with amazing coffee companies, from small retailers to large roasters and importers.
 Together, we’re working to address food insecurity in coffee-farming communities, so that all members of our industry can thrive.
 Coffee is one of the most highly traded agricultural commodities in the world.
 Annually, the value of coffee sales exceeds $85 billion, with coffee employing over 125 million people worldwide.

-San Francisco-based Philz Coffee is putting farmers front and center by donating 4 1/2 cents to Food 4 Farmers from every pound of coffee it buys.
-This commitment — at the highest level — is already having a direct, long-term, positive impact on thousands of coffee farming families across Latin America, ensuring that they have the resources they need to supplement their income and access or grow fresh, nutritious food.
+San Francisco-based Philz Coffee is putting farmers front and center by donating a dollar amount from every pound of coffee it buys.
+This commitment, at the highest level, is having a direct, long-term, positive impact on thousands of coffee farming families across Latin America, ensuring that they have the resources they need to supplement their income and access or grow fresh, nutritious food.
 In communities where Philz is investing, coffee farmers are adding organic food crops,, clean water management systems, eggs for protein, farmers markets, and new business skills to help their new ventures thrive.

 Our friends at Brio wanted to give back to the communities where they buy coffee.
 So, they’re donating $1 per pound of their delicious Mexican Chiapas coffee to our food security work with the Cesmach coffee cooperative, building better livelihoods through beekeeping.
 Brio’s also helping get the word out to their customers about the challenges coffee farmers face, and our work helping them address those challenges.

 InterAmerican has been a wonderful partner since our early days.
 InterAmerican’s Kayd Whalen is our Board Vice Chair, and a fantastic advocate and ambassador for Food 4 Farmers’ mission to help coffee-farming families improve their livelihoods and nutrition.
 Along with supporting our organization as we grow, InterAmerican is providing financial support for the Maya Ixil coffee cooperative in Guatemala, where we’re working with 190 coffee-farming families to help them build new beekeeping businesses that will deliver reliable supplemental income and replace processed sugars with healthy honey.